finbourne/lusid-sdk-csharp/sdk/docs/ReconciliationsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ReconciliationsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ReconciliationsApi>();
             var reconciliationType = "reconciliationType_example";  // string? | Optional parameter to specify which type of mappings should be returned.
 Defaults to Transaction if not provided. (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // ResourceListOfMapping result = apiInstance.ListReconciliationMappings(reconciliationType, opts: opts);

                 // [EARLY ACCESS] ListReconciliationMappings: List the reconciliation mappings ResourceListOfMapping result = apiInstance.ListReconciliationMappings(reconciliationType);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));